 - Lack of RAM, fast cache flushing.

-If you don’t want to encounter this slowness from time to time on different pages, and which are therefore difficult to catch, it is better to control IOPS indicators.
+If you don’t want to encounter this slowness from time to time on different pages, which are therefore difficult to catch, it is better to control IOPS indicators.

-To see how intensively your site is working with disk, you can use the iotop program.
+To see how intensively your site is working with the disk, you can use the iotop program.
 Installation on Debian will look as follows:

 apt-get update apt-get install iotop

 You can call it like this which will show only processes using the disk and update data every two seconds:

 Here is an example site where everything is in the cache:

 Particular attention should be paid to the IO column – this is the fraction of the process execution time spent on disk operations.
 In the case shown, nothing is read from the disk, but only slightly written to the CMS database (perhaps the session information is updated, and something is logged).